minotour4869/orzmic-image-query/docs/tos.md

 # Terms of Service for Orzmic Image Query

-By using the Orzmic Image Query application (hereinafter referred to as "the Application"), you agree to the following terms and conditions:
+By using the Orzmic Image Query application (referred to as "the Application"), you agree to the following terms and conditions:

 ## **Acceptance of Terms:**